 Further guidance and how to apply

-You should read the full pdf Guidance and Process document (184 KB) which gives further information about applying for a vehicle crossover and dropped kerb.
+You should read the full pdf Guidance and Process document (1.17 MB) which gives further information about applying for a vehicle crossover and dropped kerb.

 To apply for a vehicle crossover and dropped kerb, you should complete the relevant application form on the highway excavation licence page located on our excavation licence page.